-We expect to derive most of our revenue for the foreseeable future from Internet advertising, and to a lesser extent, from e-commerce.
+We expect to derive most of our revenue for the foreseeable future from online advertising, and to a lesser extent, from e-commerce.
 If the Internet is not accepted as a medium for advertising, our ability to generate revenues will be adversely affected.

 The acceptance of the Internet as a medium for advertising depends on the development of a measurement standard.
-No standards have been widely accepted for the measurement of the effectiveness of Internet advertising.
+No standards have been widely accepted for the measurement of the effectiveness of online advertising.
 Industry-wide standards may not develop sufficiently to support the Internet as an effective advertising medium.
 If these standards do not develop, advertisers may choose not to advertise on the Internet in general or through our portals or search engines.
-This could have a material adverse effect on our business, financial condition and results of operations expansion.

-Many of our current and potential advertising and e-commerce customers have only limited experience using the Internet for advertising or commerce purposes, and may not be willing to fully embrace the products and services we offer, which would adversely affect our future revenues and business
+Many of our current and potential advertising and e-commerce customers have only limited experience using the Internet for advertising or commerce purposes, and may not be willing to fully embrace the products and services we offer, which would adversely affect our future revenues and business expansion.

 The online advertising and e-commerce markets are new and rapidly evolving, particularly in China.
 As a result, many of our current and potential advertising and e-commerce customers have limited experience using the Internet for advertising or commerce purposes and historically have not devoted a significant portion of their advertising and sales budgets to Internet-based advertising and e-commerce.
 Moreover, customers that have invested substantial resources in other methods of conducting business may be reluctant to adopt a new strategy that may limit or compete with their existing efforts.
 In addition, companies may choose not to advertise or sell their products on our portal if they do not perceive our online advertising and e-commerce platform to be effective or our audience demographics to be desirable.
-The failure to successfully address these risks or execute our business strategy would significantly reduce our profitability and materially and adversely affect our financial condition and results of operations.
+The failure to successfully address these risks or execute our business strategy would significantly reduce our profitability.